indrajithbandara/palcu.github.com/_posts/2016-06-15-bucharest-tech-meetup-scene.markdown

 The [Bucharest Java][5] [User Group][6] is one of the oldest meetups around.
 I've been only to two of them, due to the fact that Java has not been one of my primary interests.

 The [Bucharest Big Data meetup](http://www.meetup.com/Bucharest-Big-Data-Meetup/) has some pretty hardcore presentations.
-When I was at Hootsuite, we even recruited a senior engineer from that meetup.
+When I was at Hootsuite, we even recruited a senior engineer from that place.

 [Papers We Love](http://www.meetup.com/papers-we-love-bucharest/) is a massive success internationally and in Bucharest, it has been hosted for half a year.
 I was only at the first one and there seem to be a lot of people from IBM.
 We had some pretty interesting discussions about the Map/Reduce paper and shared lots of stories about our experience with it.